mckennapsean/dissertation/content/6-worksheet.md

 -->
 Four students expressed frustration with the paper worksheets because they preferred another format, whether digital, larger paper, or the ability to structure their notes how they wish.
-As one student put it, ``I think the concepts are very helpful in the worksheets .... [but] for a free form thinker ... if you box it in then it is sort of restricting your creativity, as it tells you how much you have to fit into where'' (P9).
+As one student put it, "I think the concepts are very helpful in the worksheets .... [but] for a free form thinker ... if you box it in then it is sort of restricting your creativity, as it tells you how much you have to fit into where" (P9).
 Students suggested improvements and other feedback which we explore in the next section.